Jacksonville Aviation Accident Attorneys

 - International plane accidents

 - Intrastate or regional carrier accidents

 - Helicopter accidents

-Investigating the Cause of Airplane & Helicopter Crashes
+Investigating The Cause Of Airplane And Helicopter Crashes

-Most aviation accidents are caused by one or more of three factors, related to:
+Most aviation accidents are caused by one or more of the three factors:

 An exhaustive investigation will reveal the specific cause or causes of an accident, thus shedding light on fault and what party or parties should be held legally accountable for a victim’s injury or loss.
 Even if an environmental influence is to blame, it could be that an air traffic controller failed to adequately warn a pilot of adverse flying conditions.
 Mechanical defects may also be traced to poor maintenance or a defective product.